What is Allulose?

 Where can I purchase pure Allulose?

-At Explorado Market (a low carb online and brick and mortar grocery and bakery).
+At cardnl (a low carb online and brick and mortar grocery and bakery).
 Click on either Allulose image below to order.